algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 The project will include the following features:

 - Securing sports gear such as skis, snowboards, and related equipment from theft or unauthorized access.
-- Sending instant notifications to users via the mobile app in case of unauthorized access or tampering with the protected equipment.
+- Sending instant notifications to users via the mobile app in case of unauthorized access.
 - Integrating GPS technology to enable users to track the location of their equipment in real-time, enhancing security and facilitating recovery efforts.
 - Optimizing power consumption to ensure long-lasting battery life and uninterrupted protection of sports equipment.
+- Trigger an alarm sound in case of tampering with the protected equipment.

 ### 1.4.2 - Out of Scope